ipfs/devgrants/open-grants/ipfs-rust/phase-2/README.md

 ### Summary

-The grant team will continue our phased approach, with each deliverable continuing to build upon the last, culminating in the launch of the first Rust IPFS public gateway.
+The grant team will continue our phased approach, with each deliverable continuing to build upon the last.

-* **Phase 2.0** will be a time-boxed hardening phase, stabilizing the project to work towards publishing to crates.io by adding tests, documentation, and performing necessary bug fixes and/or refactoring to handle accumulated technical debt.
-* **Phase 2.1** will begin work towards gateway support by adding the necessary UnixFS support in `/cat`, and `/get` endpoints. `/ls` may be added if time allows.
+* **Phase 2.0** will be time-boxed to 2 weeks and will add the necessary UnixFS support for `/cat`, and `/get` endpoints. `/ls` may be added if time allows.
-* **Phase 2.2** will add basic configuration file support, `_dnslink` support, swarming with bootstrap peers, and a denylist for reported content
-* **Phase 2.3** will add the `/ipfs/` endpoint, and launch the server.

 #### Updates to Project Management Processes